hwalinga/crisprdetect-parser/README.md

 Run this progrom on CRISPRDetect output files to extract the spacers and the metadate about the CRISPR arrays.
-The program can process the CRISPR array files with sufficient quality score (with the .crisprdetect extension), but also the array files with a score below the required quality score (with the .crisprdetect.fp extension)
+The program can process the CRISPR array files with sufficient quality score, but also the array files with a score below the required quality score (with the .fp extension).

 positional arguments:
-  files                 All the .crisprdetect(.fp) output files.
+  files                 All the crisprdetect(with or without .fp) output
+                        files.

 optional arguments:
   -h, --help            show this help message and exit